daviidbartlett/maths-fun/README.md

-# David's awesome maths functions
+# David's super maths functions

 This library includes the folowing functions: